a-shine/oolong/README.md

 # Oolong

-> Simple, opinionated, offline-first task manager app (and potentially more in
+> Opinionated, offline-first task manager PWA.
-> the future...)

-## Design decisions
+## Design decision log

 As an exercise to promote thoughtful design, each feature and design decision is logged here.
 The app should be as simple and quick to use as possible, and